 Ruby Haji Naif

-Ruby Haji Naif has been awarded the Woolf Institute Cambridge Scholarship to undertake the MPhil in Asian and Middle Eastern Studies (Muslim-Jewish Relations) in 2022/23.
+Ruby Haji Naif is a previous recipient of the Woolf Institute Cambridge Scholarship in 2022/23 when she completed the MPhil in Asian and Middle Eastern Studies (Muslim-Jewish Relations).
 This MPhil scholarship is provided by the Willie and Jo Kessler Masters Studentship at the Woolf Institute and the Cambridge Commonwealth, European and International Trust.

 Back to People